teoderizzoai/teoderizzoai/README.md

 ## 💼 Projects

+### 🎮 RAGlite Elden Ring Quiz
+**Personal RAG Project – Self-Initiated**
+Built a personalized quiz generator for Elden Ring using Retrieval-Augmented Generation (RAG).
+Combined structured item data with chunked in-game lore to generate questions with explanations.
+🧠 Powered by a Groq-hosted LLM with custom scoring-based retrieval | Built with Python & Streamlit 🔍 Learned to build RAG without vector libraries, focusing on chunking, scoring, and prompt crafting 🔗 Try it on Streamlit | GitHub

+---

 ### 🏋️ Push-Up Prediction Using Sensor Data
 **ML for the Quantified Self – VU Amsterdam**
 Predicted number of push-ups in 10-second intervals using Apple Watch & iPhone sensor data.
 Applied clustering, feature engineering, and trained Random Forests & Decision Trees.